For Immediate Release:

-The Spruce Grove Saints are proud to announce that Parker Saretsky has committed to attend school and play hockey for the Michigan Tech University Huskies.
-The Huskies, located in Houghton Michigan, compete in the Western Collegiate Hockey Association (WCHA), they have twelve NCAA tournament appearances and three National Championship (1962, 1965, 1975) to the program's credit.
+The Spruce Grove Saints are proud to announce that second year, 1999 born defenceman, TJ Lloyd has secured an NCAA Division I scholarship to Bowling Green State University.
+Lloyd will patrol the blueline for the Falcons hockey team, which competes in the Western Collegiate Hockey Association (WCHA), starting in the 2019-2020 season.
+The Falcons have nine NCAA tournament appearances and one National Championship (1984) to the program's credit.